-Trunk Size: The switch can support up to 4 trunk groups.
-Each trunk group can support up to 8 member ports.
-The member ports should use same speed and link duplex mode.
+Trunk Size: The switch can support up to 4 trunk groups and maximum trunk member up to 8 ports.

 Group ID: Group ID is the ID for the port trunking group.
 Ports with same group ID are in the same group.